-Mary Nichols, Chair, California Air Resources Board 1001 I Street Sacramento, CA 95814 RE: Support for a Strong Advanced Clean Trucks Rule
+Mary Nichols, Chair, California Air Resources Board

+1001 I Street Sacramento, CA 95814

+RE: Support for a Strong Advanced Clean Trucks Rule

-Dear Chair Nichols and Members of the Board,
+Dear Chair Nichols and Members of the Board:

-I urge you to approve staffs proposed Advanced Clean Trucks ("ACT") Rule.
-I feel strongly about this rule because the rate at which the climate is changing has vastly exceeded many projections of the scientific community.
-Some of the economic and public health benefits are described below.
+I urge you to approve the proposed Advanced Clean Trucks ("ACT") Rule.
+I feel strongly about this rule because emissions from trucking have a significant negative impact on California communities, especially already vulnerable communities that live along main trucking arteries.
 The new proposed rules offer even more benefits than the prior proposal.
-The new changes which increase sales targets, extend the time for the sales targets and reduce the time that some pickup trucks will be exempt from the rule, offer huge benefits in pollution and greenhouse gas reduction.
-I approve of all of these changes.
+The new changes, which increase sales targets, extend the time for the sales targets and reduce the time that some pickup trucks will be exempt from the rule, offer huge benefits in pollution and greenhouse gas reduction.
+U applaud all of these changes.

 By strengthening the rule, CARB's new proposal nearly doubles reductions of NOx and PM2.5.
 This will result in billions of dollars saved in health care costs as well as reduced premature death.
-By increasing the number of zeroemission trucks sold, the new proposal almost doubles greenhouse gas emission reductions from the original proposal by 2040.
-This is a change I highly approve of.
+By increasing the number of zero-emission trucks sold, the new proposal almost doubles greenhouse gas emission reductions from the original proposal by 2040.